evilsocket/opensnitch/wiki/Installation.md

 - LinuxMint <= 19: see: [#16](https://github.com/gustavo-iniguez-goya/opensnitch/issues/16) or `apt-get install g++ python3-dev python3-wheel python3-slugify`
 - MXLinux >= 19.x: You need to install additional packages: `apt-get install python3-dev python3-wheel`
 - Pop!_ OS: if you find that opensnitch is not behaving correctly (it slowdowns your system for some reason), reinstall it using the one-liner above from the command line.
 It seems that there're troubles installing it using the graphical installer `eddy`.
-- Fedora >= 3x: You can install `python3-grpcio` instead of the pip package.
 - Ubuntu 16.04.x: Do not install the dependencies when the installer ask you to do so.
 After installing the package execute: `sudo pip3 install grpcio==1.16.1 protobuf`

 ---